CNSBench/CNSBench/README.md

 # Usage

 See the [quickstart guide](doc/examples/quickstart) to get started.
-Alternativly, if minikube is installed you can just run `sh minikube-test.sh` which will start minikube, install CNSBench, setup a local storage provider, and run a sample benchmark.
+Alternatively, if minikube is installed you can just run `sh minikube-test.sh` which will start minikube, install CNSBench, setup a local storage provider, and run a sample benchmark.